undera/pylgbst/README.md

 ## Usage

+_Please note:_
-_Please note that it requires [gattlib](https://bitbucket.org/OscarAcena/pygattlib) to be installed, which is not supported on Windows._
+- _it requires [gattlib](https://bitbucket.org/OscarAcena/pygattlib) to be installed, which is not supported on Windows._
+- _to enable the text-to-speech functionality [gTTS](https://github.com/pndurette/gTTS) may be installed but is not required by default._

 Install library like this:
 ```bash